ibm-cloud-docs/bare-metal/baremetal-provision.md

     </tr>
     <tr>
     <td>Image <br>(Operating System)</td>
-    <td>Select the operating system for the instance.
+    <td>Select the operating system for the server.
 Your Image options may be limited based on the server you selected.</td>
     </tr>
     <td>Add-ons</td>
-    <td>Expand the Add-ons section to select the appropriate options or use the default values.
-Your Add-on options may be limited based on the server you selected.</td>
+    <td>Expand the Add-ons section to select the appropriate options or use the default values.</td>
     </tr>
     </TBODY>
     </table>
 5. In the Storage Disks section, select your disk specifications.
+Click Add new to add more storage disks.
 Expand the Add-ons section for more storage options.
 4. In the Network Interface section, select the Uplink Port Speeds and Private VLAN options.
 Expand the Add-ons section to select the appropriate options or use the default values.
-3. In the Order Summary section, select **Hourly** or **Monthly** billing.
 4. Review your order.
+4. If you have a promo code to apply to your order, expand Apply Promo Code.
 5. Review any third-party service agreements that are listed and click the **Third-Party Service Agreement** check box.
 6. Click **Provision**.
 You are redirected to a screen with your provisioning order number.
 You can print the screen because it's also your provisioning order receipt.